jonathanmorley/oktaws/README.md

 If your profile name conflicts with a subcommand, then you must use the `oktaws refresh <profile>` syntax, to disambiguate the profile from subcommands.

+## M1 Issues

+There are currently publish issues related to M1 macos artifacts.
+I recommend using x86_64 artifacts through rosetta until this is resolved

 ## Contributors

 - Jonathan Morley [@jonathanmorley]